acbarker19/CSC221-Rogue-Dungeon/README.md

-# UMU Rogue Dungeon
+# Rogue Dungeon
-#### Created By Jacob Sanford & Alec Barker
+#### Created By Alec Barker and Jacob Sanford

-A Basic Rogue Dungeon Game in Python
+A simple Roguelike game created in Python.

 Created for the University of Mount Union's CSC 221: Intermediate Programming in Python class taught by Dr. Kenneth Weber